Areas of Expertise: Business, management, leadership and law

 Before joining Anglia Ruskin University, Chris Ivory was a senior lecturer at The University of Newcastle-Upon-Tyne Business School.
 He holds a PhD and MSc from PREST (Policy Research into Engineering Science and Technology), part of Manchester University.
 Chris has also been a Research Associate in the Centre for Urban and Regional Development Studies, Newcastle University and before that at CROMTEC, at the University of Manchester Institute of Science and Technology (UMIST).

 Chris has written for journals including the British Journal of Management, Business History, Long Range Planning, Project Management Journal, Critical Perspectives on International Business, Construction Management and Economics, International Journal of Project Management, R&D Management, TASM, Ephemera and Planning Theory.
-He'as also written on business school strategy through a series of commissioned Advanced Institute of Management (AIM) reports.
+He has also written on business school strategy through a series of commissioned Advanced Institute of Management (AIM) reports.

-My main areas of academic interest are project management, work and employment, healthcare technology, innovation and business school strategy.
+Chris's main areas of academic interest are project management, work and employment, healthcare technology, innovation and business school strategy.

 Present research and writing includes the use of mobile technology at work, the use (and non-use) of project management tools, innovation in construction, the architect's experience of promoting innovation, sources of stability and instability in projects and business and innovation models in healthcare.